woywoy123/AnalysisG/docs/source/studies/truth-matching-mc16/topkinematics/figure1c.rst

+.. _figure_1c:

 Figure 1.c
 ----------

-Figures depicting the azimuthal angular distribution of spectator and resonant tops.
+A collection of figures depicting the **azimuthal** distributions for spectator and resonance tops with various injected resonance mass points.

 Mass Point: 400 GeV
 ^^^^^^^^^^^^^^^^^^^